 Welcome to The Pleasant Pennine Way blog.
 The Perverse Pennine Way blog is also available.
 Either Way, I hope you’ll find these blogs useful if you’re planning a challenging but enjoyable walk along England’s oldest and best National Trail.

-Click here to jump to the ‘pleasant’ itinerary, a conventional south to north 19 days in late May and early June 2016, pretty much the optimum time of year although a week later would have been even better for wild flowers.
+Click here to jump to the ‘pleasant’ itinerary, a conventional south to north nineteen day walk in late May and early June 2016.
+That’s pretty much the optimum time of year, although a week later would have been even better for wild flowers.
 This walk took in most of the standard stops and, although it had its moments, was ultimately achievable even for an oldie of moderate fitness.
 I based the plan on my first Pennine Way, walked back in April 1999 when I was young and blithe.

 Despite longer, drier summer days, better gear and better knowledge (ha ha), I was more cautious this time, allowing nineteen days instead of 1999’s seventeen.
-I was older now, I’d been troubled by foot and knee pain and between Gargrave and Steel Rigg I was to be accompanied.
+I was older, I’d been troubled by foot and knee pain and between Gargrave and Steel Rigg I was to be accompanied.
 The latter was an excuse to book a few accommodations more luxurious than I’d have justified walking alone.

 Complications of companionship also decreed ambitiously compressing the standard first five days into four.
 I wouldn’t recommend this for a first Pennine Way; many people fall by the Wayside within those early days as it is.
-Unless you’re already seriously hill-fit, I’d start more slowly and speed up.
+Unless you’re already hill-fit, I’d start more slowly and speed up.
 I could barely speak on staggering into Gargrave.